 Master of Business Administration (MBA)

-MBA students may enroll full-time or part-time.
+You may enroll full-time or part-time.
 Depending on your academic background, you may qualify to compress or waive your MBA foundation courses.
 All undergraduate majors are considered for our MBA program.
 Please speak to our admissions office or an adviser for help in answering your questions.
-For more information on admissions, visit the Graduate Programs Admissions page.

-MBA students may choose an area of emphasis if desired or take College of Business 800-level electives in different areas to complete a general MBA.
-Consult with an adviser in your area of specialization.
+You may be eligible to waive all or some of the Basic Foundation courses depending on their undergraduate background.
+The Advanced Requirement consists of required courses and elective courses.
+You may choose an area of emphasis or take College of Business 800-level electives in different areas to complete a general MBA.
+Students are encouraged to consult with an advisor in their area of specialization.

 Areas of Emphasis

 The College of Business is organized by departmental disciplines.
-Each of the departments offers limited specializations in a variety of areas.
+Each department offers limited specializations in a variety of areas.
 Students may choose to pursue an area of emphasis or concentration in sustainable business.
-For detailed information on each area of emphasis listed below, view the Bulletin.

 - Decision Sciences/Operations Research

 - Ethics and Compliance

 - MBA Concentration in Sustainable Business